Royal Navy during the Second World War: Fleet air arm

-Depending on which employment the men were fit for, they either were sent to the Royal Naval Barracks, Lee-on-Solent for pilots or to H.M.S Royal Arthur a shore establishment signalmen, telegraphists, coders and wireless operators.
-After a month's initial training all aspirants were send to H.M.S St. Vincent, another shore establishment.
-After another two months' training pilots and ground staff were then send to a R.A.F. station for elementary flying training, to H.M.S.
+Depending on which employment the men were fit for, they either were sent to the Royal Naval Barracks, Lee-on-Solent for pilots or to H.M.S.
+Royal Arthur a shore establishment signalmen, telegraphists, coders and wireless operators.
+After a month's initial training all aspirants were send to H.M.S.
+St. Vincent, another shore establishment.
+After another two months' training pilots and ground staff were then send to an RAF station for elementary flying training, to H.M.S.
 Excellent for gunnery course, or to a naval air gunnery school.
 Due to a scheme stipulated between the US and Great Britain a number of British naval pilots received their complete flying training in the United States at the great naval air stations of Gross Isle, Pensacola and Miami.
 At the end of a further period of training the men passed out as a qualified pilot and returned to England as a Midshipman (A) R.N.V.R.
 The completion of the training followed at the Naval Air Fighter School at H.M.S.
 Heron in Somerset.